Why Human Capital?

-The Project sought expertise and input from a global set of stakeholders from key segments of the economy and the field, including corporate practitioners, asset owners and managers, specialized ESG research firms, standards setting organizations, NGOs and industry and professional associations.
+The Project sought expertise and input from a global set of stakeholders from key segments of the economy and the field, including corporate practitioners, investors, specialized ESG research firms, standards setting organizations, NGOs and industry and professional associations.
 View the list of workshop attendees.

 Following presentations from experts in the field, workshop attendees discussed and shared reactions to the research findings as well as the following questions: